KinanBab/ds593-dp-assignment/README.md

-# Assignments for Brown's CSCI 2390
+# Assignments for BU's DS 593

 This repository contains the code for the Differential Privacy assignment in CSCI 2390 in Fall 2024.

-See [https://cs.brown.edu/courses/csci2390/2024/assign/dp.html](https://cs.brown.edu/courses/csci2390/2024/assign/dp.html) for the assignment handout.
+See [https://teaching.babman.io/ds593/assign/dp.html](https://teaching.babman.io/ds593/assign/dp.html) for the assignment handout.